arcus-smart-home/arcusplatform/docs/overview.md

 The following classes of devices are supported:

-A few examples of what works:
+Some examples of what works:

 * Iris first generation devices, including Contact Sensors, Motion Sensors, Range Extenders, and Smart Plugs
 * Iris second generation devices, including Keyfobs, Contact Sensors, Motion Sensors, and Smart Plugs